bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 ### Where will the published whitepaper be found?

-<https://binance.org/whitepaper.pdf> and also <https://github.com/binance-chain/whitepaper>, where feedback is more than welcome.
+The whitepaper can be found at <https://github.com/bnb-chain/whitepaper/blob/master/WHITEPAPER.md>.
+Your feedback is more than welcome.

 ### Where can I take a look at BNB Smart Chain  code?
 Is there a GitHub repository?